spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   2. Additionally a handover value is incremented to monitor how many times this is called.
   3. The stack count, and the handover counter are then checked they are the same.

+##### Latency gym
+* Gym for testing latency timing generations
+* Requires access to Google's Stackdriver - see instructions in `SpatialLatencyTracer.h`
+* Latency tests are run automatically per connected client
+* To see results of the tests, go to https://console.cloud.google.com/traces/traces?project=holocentroid-aimful-6523579

 -----
 2019-11-15: Page added with editorial review